 Inform Acas that you have not been paid

-Acas cannot enforce payment, however, than can contact the employer and remind them of the terms of the agreement
+Acas cannot enforce payment.
+However, they can contact the employer and remind them of the terms of the agreement and the consequences of non-payment or breach of the agreement.

 Use the free penalty enforcement scheme: